falkr/ttm4115/pages/unit-agile.md

 * Discuss your findings around the table.
 * Write down concrete challenges you face in your particular project you have observed.
 What can you do to mitigate these problems.

 Unfortunately, there is no simple answer.
 Instead, managing a development project means to constantly think about adequate planning.
 It means to review progress, routines and watch out for warning signs.
 What helps is to be aware of the different forces that are at work during development, forces that can either require to plan more or to plan less.

 The figure below illustrates the forces (in red) that influence a development team, and the strategies (in blue) that can be applied to mitigate them:

----
+caption: A development faces forces (in red), and should react with strategies (in blue).
+source: figures/agile-forces.png
 type: figure
-source: figures/agile-forces.png
-caption: A development faces forces (in red), and should react with strategies (in blue).
----

 The forces and strategies were identified by Waterman, Noble and Allan in their article _How much up Front?
 A Grounded Theory of Agile Architecture_.
-The following are the more detailed descriptions of the **forces** (paraphrased from the original article):
+The following are the more detailed descriptions of the **forces** (paraphrased from the original article).

+**Task:** Go through them, one by one.
+To understand them better, try to identify what they mean by naming examples from your specific semester project.
+Make notes.

 * **F1 (REQUIREMENTS INSTABILITY)** refers to the effect that unstable requirements have on up-front planning.
 Being able to respond to changing requirements is one of the underlying values of the Agile Manifesto and is central to our conceptual definition of agility.
 * **F2 (TECHNICAL RISK)** describes the effect that exposure to potentially negative outcome has on a team’s up-front effort.
 Risk is caused by complex architecture.